longyan97/EMEye_Tutorial/readme.md

 | **14**  | 360 M320 Dashcam             | 2620           | 1818            | 25.00241735 | 450, 1261       |
 | **15**  | Blackview Dashcam            | 2567           | 1196            | 30.09970806 | 155, 1015       |

 The configuration parameters are for specific camera modes.
+You may need to adjust the parameters when testing other modes.
 - Raspberry Pi cameras were tested while they are in the 1080p mode (-md 1).
 - Smartphone cameras (rear/main cameras) were tested in the video mode.
 - Dash cams and home cameras were tested in their default modes.